LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 - Create a Hook Class and include GetDriver() and ClosingDriver() methods
 - Remove closeDriver() method from CheckoutPageSteps definition file

-Note: Currently WebDriver is being initialised when we called navigateTo_HomePage() from our @Given Step.
+Note: Currently WebDriver is being initialised when we called navigateTo_HomePage() from our @given Step.
 This means that technically we may not need to add
-**getDriver()** to @Before Hooks.
-But for the purpose of keeping correct structure of the framework and following separation of concern principle, we make sure that the first initialisation of a WebDriver happens in the @Before Hook and not during actual test execution
+**getDriver()** to @before Hooks.
+But for the purpose of keeping correct structure of the framework and following separation of concern principle, we make sure that the first initialisation of a WebDriver happens in the @before Hook and not during actual test execution

 ## Step 1: Create a Hooks Class